-The programs begins at the Yamnuska office at 7.00am.
+The programs begin at the Yamnuska office at 7:00 am.
 The Yamnuska office is located at 200, 50 Lincoln Park, Canmore.
 See this map for location.

 Instructors and Group Size

 The “Yam Ice Team” includes some of the best climbers and guides anywhere!
 Enthusiastic and extremely talented, they hold climbing certification from the Association of Canadian Mountain Guides and from other International Federation of Mountain Guide Association (IFMGA) countries.
 Your safety and enjoyment are paramount to them.
-There will be a maximum of 10 participants, a minimum of 2.
+Day 1 will have a maximum group size of 6 and a minimum of 2.
 Instructor ratios range down to 1:2 for days 2 and 3 of the program.